 3 -Download a Cashback App

 There are plenty of cashback websites and apps today that can help you save some serious money on your grocery shopping.
 All you need to do to make the most of the experience is find a cashback website that offers deals in your favourite supermarket and sign up for a free membership.

 Most of the time, when you buy expensive big-brand products, what you’re really paying for is the ability to say that you’ve bought something from a specific company.
 Generally, you’ll be able to get the same flavours and meals for a much lower price if you go the own-brand route instead.
 Remember, some companies will pay a premium to have their foods displayed at eye-level on the shelves.
 This means that if you want to get the best deals, you should also check the bottom and top layers in the aisles too.

 5 – Make the Most of Coupons

 Coupons really can help you save a lot more than you might think.
 You don’t need to necessarily go extreme with your vouchers and coupon codes to enjoy the benefits.
 Instead, you should focus on finding coupons for the items that you want, need, and generally buy the most often.
+There are lots of sites out there that you can bookmark and check into every so often.
 If you can afford to, you might also think about using coupons to purchase products you can’t typically afford because of their expense.

 6 – Buy Some Things in Bulk